xianchaoxiu/GoPrune/README.md

 ### Testing
-Directly run demo.m for reproduction.
+Directly run demo.py for reproduction.

 ### Citation
 Please give credits to this paper if this code is useful and helpful for your research.